ekamperi/ekamperi.github.io/_posts/2021-01-07-probabilistic-regression-with-tensorflow.md

 </p>

 ### Setup prior and posterior distributions
-At the core of probabilistic predictive model is the [Bayes' rule](https://en.wikipedia.org/wiki/Bayes%27_theorem).
+At the core of probabilistic predictive modeling is the [Bayes' rule](https://en.wikipedia.org/wiki/Bayes%27_theorem).
 To estimate a full posterior distribution of the parameters $$\mathbf{Θ}$$, the Bayes rule would, in our case, assume the following form:

 $$
 p(\mathbf{Θ|\mathcal{D}}) = \frac{p(\mathcal{D}|\mathbf{Θ})p(\mathbf{Θ})}{p(\mathcal{D})}
 $$

+In the following image, you see a sketch of the various probability distributions that enter the Bayes' rule.
+In plain terms, it holds that $$\text{Prior beliefs} \oplus \text{Evidence} = \text{Posterior beliefs}$$, i.e., we start with some assumptions inscribed in the prior distribution, then we see the "Evidence", and we update our prior beliefs accordingly, to yield the posterior distribution.
+Subsequently, the posterior distribution acts as the next iteration's prior distribution, and the whole cycle is repeated.

 <p align="center">
  <img style="width: 65%; height: 65%" src="{{ site.url }}/images/probabilistic_regression/prior_posterior_evidence.png" alt="Prior, posterior and evidence distributions in Bayes rule">
 </p>

-I haven't researched the matter a lot, but in the absence of any evidence, choosing a normal distribution as a prior is a fair way to initialize a probabilistic neural network.
-After all, the central limit theorem asserts that samples obtained from data will approximate a normal distribution no matter the actual underlying distribution.
+We start by defining a prior distribution for our model's weights.
+I haven't researched the matter a lot, but in the absence of any evidence, adopting a normal distribution as a prior is a fair way to initialize a probabilistic neural network.
+After all, the [central limit theorem](https://en.wikipedia.org/wiki/Central_limit_theorem) asserts that a properly normalized sum of samples obtained from data will approximate a normal distribution no matter the actual underlying distribution.
+We use the `DistributionLambda()` function to inject a distribution, which you can think of as the "lambda function" analog for distributions.
+The distribution we use is a multivariate normal with a diagonal covariance matrix:

+$$
+\Sigma = \left(
+\begin{matrix}
+\sigma_1^2 & 0 & 0 & \ldots \\
+0 & \sigma_2^2 & 0 & \ldots \\
+0 & 0 & \sigma_3^2 & \ldots\\
+\vdots & \vdots & \vdots & \ddots
+\end{matrix}
+\right)
+$$

+The mean values are initialized to zero and the $$\sigma_i^2$$ to one.

 {% highlight python %}
 {% raw %}